bitshelf5562645/strillian/Behaviour and looks.md

 Figure: bipedal, similar to a dragon, they are quite slender, with long and thick hands at the end of their long and slim arms, large ears.
 The Strillian are an anthropomorphic species with qualities similar to those of dragons.
 They They have an extremely versatile and long tail they can use to grab and manipulate objects (DESC COULD BE LONGER).
 Skin: Pitch-black scales with spots on their back of very bright shades of blue and pink.
-The Strillian have an average height of 190cm (6'3) with a STANDARD deviation of about ± 32cm (about one foot).
+The Strillian have an average height of 190cm (6'3) with a standard deviation of about ± 32cm (about one foot).
-Due to their impressive advancements in the realm of technology, it seems that the Strillian are unable to die of natural causes, as the nanomachines in their system pick up on any potential threats before quickly nutralizing them, unless they chose not to get any nanomachines, some believe a natural life is a good life and thus choose not to get any.
+Due to their impressive advancements in the realm of technology, it seems that the Strillian are unable to die of natural causes, as the nanomachines in their system pick up on any potential threats before quickly nutralizing them, unless they chose not to keep their nanomachines, some believe a natural life is a good life and thus choose to get have them removed, the lifespan of a Strillian without nanomachines is on average 104 years, with a standard deviation of ± 13 years.
 It is also completely possible for them to die, they are not invincible and can still be victims of events such as murder or accidents.
 For a reason that is still unknown they can shift around their organs and body parts, for example, they can move their wings to their arms, or move their stomach to somewhere else inside of their body, it is speculated that this once was a necessity for survival when they were still evolving as an intelligent species.
 Their blood is a golden color.

 ---
-## The Nanomachines
+## Behaviour
-What makes them special (not biological): nanotechnological implants, allowing them to grow multiple limbs or cover their existing limbs in the nanomachines, allowing them to attach and use an array of modules, including speakers, displays, and even heating elements (so they’re perfect to snuggle with).
-In the event that it is absolutely necessary, the nanomachines can be tasked by their owner to tear their host apart.
+The Strillian are a very curious species and have been observed to show an almost uncanny interest in other lifeforms, trying to understand anything that is sentient and can be communicated with.
+On the topic of communication, due to their relation to nanotechnology, the Strillian don’t necessarily need to communicate normally, instead, they can communicate among themselves using their implants, however, they prefer making small computer-like beeping noises as a way of telling other Strillian “hey, we’re talking”.
+This also comes in handy when trying to start a bond with organisms that are not Strillian, if they listen to a small amount of an organism’s language or speech, the implants will put together an understanding of the language, allowing them to speak said language.
+They have been documented to completely have learned human speech, due to their curious nature they quickly started to learn English, after which most Strillian were satisfied, however, a group of Strillian set out to learn every human language.
+(Avery, the character I’ll be making with this species, will NOT be a part of this group, people who use this species to make their character will be allowed to choose if their character is part of this group.)

 ---
 ## Emotions